Congressional Art Competition

 The Congressional Art Competition - An Artistic Discovery of California's 16th District

-The 2019 Congressional Art Competition has officially been announced.
-For those wishing to take part, please be sure to follow the Congressional Art Competition Guidelines.
-All artwork must be submitted to either the Fresno or the Merced District offices with the signed 2019 Student Release Form.
+The 2020 Congressional Art Competition has officially been announced.
+For those wishing to take part, please see our office's instructions below and follow the Congressional Art Competition Guidelines.
+All artwork must be submitted to either the Fresno or the Merced District offices with the signed 2020 Student Release Form.
 Should you have any questions, please call any of my District Offices at the numbers below.

 Congressman Jim Costa is excited to host the Congressional Art Competition, "An Artistic Discovery" to give high school students in the 16th District an opportunity to showcase their artistic talents.
 Students living in the 16th District attending high school are encouraged to enter the Competition for a chance to have their piece exhibited at our Nation's Capital for an entire year!
 In addition, the highest scored pieces will be showcased in the Congressman's Fresno and Merced District Offices for an entire year as well.